Leading anti-abortion group rips DeSantis for not pushing for national ban

 He is not alone in drawing criticism from Susan B. Anthony Pro-Life America, however.
 The group also was critical of Trump for not supporting the 15-week federal ban.

 Trump has defended that position, noting he appointed the Supreme Court justices who made it possible for Roe v.
 Wade to be overturned.
+Trump also has said that Republicans’ focus on restricting abortion

 Some other Republicans seeking the nomination support the national ban.
 Former Vice President Mike Pence said he would go further, endorsing a ban at six weeks of pregnancy, or before some women know they are pregnant.